Category Archives: album reviews

 Next in our series is Group Therapy – stick right with us as I review every Dope studio album ever.

-Felons and Revolutionaries Review
+Dope: Felons and Revolutionaries Review (EDSAE)

 As promised, I’m reviewing every Dope studio album EVER.
 And we’re starting with a review of 1999’s Felons and Revolutionaries.